sammanthp007/HUhack/README.md

 # HUhack
+## MetroDC in Pebble App Store
-Finds the nearest metro in DC
+Finds the nearest metro in DC.

-named MetroDC in pebble app store
+Uses WMATA api for metro information.

 # written by Samman Bikram Thapa